psychemedia/middle-english-romances/sir-amadace.md

 To Y haue gold and syluer to spende,
 And owt of deytte be clene.

-" Bot, sartenly, or that Y fare,
+"Bot, sartenly, or that Y fare,
 Y wyll be more ryall and grettare;
 Porvè therfore Y schall."—
 Ryche gyfftes tber he gafe